 Tokoname ware Tokoname yaki

-Tokoname ware is a form of ceramic pottery that is produced in the area around the city of Tokoname in the Aichi Prefecture.
-This traditional handicraft comes from one of the Six Ancient Kilns of Japan and was created in the latter part of the Heian period (794-1185).
-It is renowned as a form of porcelain produced over a long period of time ever since the Middle Ages.
+Tokoname ware (tokoname yaki in Japanese) is a form of ceramic pottery that is produced in the area around the city of Tokoname in Aichi prefecture.
+This traditional handicraft comes from one of the Six Ancient Kilns of Japan which along with Bizen, Tamba, Echizen, Seto, and Shigaraki, are the most outstanding Japanese kilns with traditions that remain even today.
+Tokoname ware was created in the latter part of the Heian period (794-1185), making it an incredibly ancient form of porcelain.

-There are many kilns on the hills of the Chita Peninsula in the Aichi Prefecture, and since the ancient times artisans have been working there using traditional techniques.
-These artisans, who produce high quality articles, have inherited their skills from a 1,000 year old history.
-They are still using traditional techniques such as "hand twisting casting" which has been used from the Heian period.
-A technique called yoriko tsukuri is used when producing large items such as large jars.
-Other techniques include pressing when producing tray planting pot (bonsai pots) and potter's wheel casting with an electric potter's wheel.
+There are many kilns on the hills of the Chita Peninsula in Aichi Prefecture, and since ancient times artisans have been working in them with traditional techniques.
+These artisans, who produce high quality products, have inherited their skills from a 1,000 year old history.
+They are still using traditional techniques such as hand twisted casting which has been used since the Heian period.
+Other techniques are yoriko tsukuri which is used when producing large items such as wide jars, pressing which is used when producing bonsai pots, and casting with an electric potter's wheel.